- Significant Matters

 Our imperative is to provide industry role players with practical and cost-effective counsel throughout the property ’life cycle’, from structuring, acquisition, development, tenanting and financing, through to eventual disposal, drawing on the collective experience of some of Africa’s finest real estate legal practitioners.

-We recognise the pivotal role which careful structuring and planning plays in every successful real estate venture and offer the full spectrum of expert advice required at the outset of every real estate venture.
+- Structuring and planning: We recognise the pivotal role which careful structuring and planning plays in every successful real estate venture and offer the full spectrum of expert advice required at the outset of every real estate venture.

-Without finance, there can be no successful acquisition or development of real estate.
-Real estate financiers are crucial role players in the life cycle of real estate assets and are invested in ensuring the successful implementation of real estate ventures.
-We represent most of the leading real estate financiers across Africa and ensure that their interests are safeguarded when providing acquisition, development, term or restructuring finance to real estate investors, developers or real estate funds.
+- Financing: We represent most of the leading real estate financiers across Africa and ensure that their interests are safeguarded when providing acquisition, development, term or restructuring finance to real estate investors, developers or real estate funds.
 We provide an integrated, end-to-end service.
 Our involvement commences with negotiating and preparing deal and term sheets and continues through drafting and settling the full suite of loan and security documentation, auditing underlying sale and lease agreements relevant to the venture being financed, attending to the registration of all registrable securities (whether notarial or mortgage bonds) and monitoring the fulfilment of advance pre-conditions.
 We also represent the interests of borrowers seeking acquisition, development, term or restructure finance and guide them through the negotiation and execution of the applicable financing and security documents in a way that they can commit with full knowledge of the liabilities they are assuming.

-For developers and landlords, leasing real estate represents a crucial phase in realising these assets’ potential.
-It often forms the basis upon which real estate ventures will be financed.
-Ensuring the integrity of lease agreements concluded with anchor tenants or tenants otherwise identified as being critical to the viability of a real estate venture is central to the role which we play in representing the interests of landlords and developers in leasing real estate.
-We represent the interests of many of the most influential property funds and developers across the African continent throughout the leasing process.
+- Leasing: We represent the interests of many of the most influential property funds and developers across the African continent throughout the leasing process.
 We also represent the interests of numerous retailers across Africa in ensuring that their interests, as tenants, and the specific needs of their businesses, are safeguarded in the lease negotiation and preparation process.

-The real estate life cycle unfortunately often includes the need for dispute resolution services.
-A fact of life is that disputes over real estate and between parties to real estate acquisitions, disposals, developments, leases and financing transactions arise from time to time.
-Our real estate experts work with our specialist dispute resolution lawyers to offer a cost-effective, practical and solutions-based dispute resolution service in respect of real estate disputes.
+- Litigation: Our real estate experts work with our specialist dispute resolution lawyers to offer a cost-effective, practical and solutions-based dispute resolution service in respect of real estate disputes.

 ‘Esteemed real estate department equipped to support infrastructure, office, retail, hotel and residential developers across the full gamut of real estate law.
 Possesses expertise in compulsory land purchases and special economic zones, as well as handling high-value asset transactions, notably in the retail sector.
 Frequently negotiates commercial leases and demonstrates specialism in construction disputes and conservancy.’